Hall of Fame coach Rick Pitino accepts job at St. John's

 During that time, through several conference reconfigurations, St. John’s has fallen behind Big East foes with similar profiles such as Villanova, Providence and Seton Hall.

+“One of my great coaching memories was having the distinct privilege of coaching against Lou Carnesecca and St. John’s, a Hall of Fame coach and historic program that I have always respected,” Pitino said.
+“It is surreal to now have this opportunity to bring St. John’s back to prominence.
+I’m honored, humbled and grateful.”

 The Red Storm went 18-15 during a turbulent 2022-23 season, including 7-13 in Big East play to finish eighth in the conference standings.
-They blew a 14-point lead against sixth-ranked and top-seeded Marquette in the Big East Tournament quarterfinals, ending the season with a 72-70 loss in overtime that left Anderson with a 68-56 record at St. John's.
+They blew a 14-point lead against sixth-ranked and top-seeded Marquette in the Big East Tournament quarterfinals, ending the season with a 72-70 loss in overtime that left Anderson with a 68-56 record at St. John's, including 30-46 in Big East regular-season games.

-Pitino has a .740 winning percentage in 34 full seasons as a college basketball coach.
+Pitino has a .740 winning percentage in 35 seasons as a college basketball head coach.
 He has guided five schools to the NCAA Tournament, including Boston University (1983) and Iona (2021, 2023).

 He took a surprising Providence team on a memorable run to the 1987 Final Four, but the 2013 national title Pitino won at Louisville (then in the Big East) was later vacated by the NCAA after an investigation found that an assistant coach paid escorts and exotic dancers to entertain players and recruits in campus dorms.